Jim-Clack/MiniWebServer/README.md

 ```
    new Server(args).start();
 ```
+Note the following distinction in the sources:
+- Connection - Client-Server match-up based on IP-Address-and-Port
+- Session - Client-Server match-up based on sessionId(mws) cookie

 You will have to catch IOException and InterruptedException, although all\
 recoverable exceptions will be handled by the server without throwing.\
 I'm 75 and  just wrote this, so I hope it's not too old-fashioned.